alefore/weblog/ten-years-of-edge.md

 ## Fix Bug Categories

 If you identify a bug,
-avoid the temptation to just fix it and move on;
+avoid the temptation to just fix it and move on.
-instead, **fix the underlying issue that enabled the bug to exist**.
+Instead, **fix the underlying issue that enabled the bug to exist**.
-The specific instance of the bug should just happen to disappear, as a consequence of the underlying fix.
+The specific instance of the bug should just happen to disappear, due to the underlying fix.

 Sometimes this is impossible;
 software *will* have bugs.
-But I've found many causes where digging deeper pays off.
+But I've found many cases where digging deeper pays off.

 How can it be that I've made the mistake that allowed this bug to exist?